 Since most shipping companies use a shared shipping vessel, container shipping times range from four to eight weeks.
 It’ll be hard to find a shipper who can get your bulk container shipment into Thailand any sooner than that.

-They found a shipper in NYC, Lanna Shipping, that shipped to and from Thailand.
+They found a shipper in NYC that shipped to and from Thailand.
 For a palette-and-a-half of goods, 48 inches high and 42 inches long and wide, the cost came out to $1,400.
-John and his wife had to pack everything in boxes, but Lanna employees came in a van and picked everything up for them.
+John and his wife had to pack everything in boxes, but shipper employees came in a van and picked everything up for them.
 They also handled all the shipping paperwork.
 The only thing John and his wife had to do was create a general list of items shipped.

 Since they were shipping their personal belongings, like furniture, kid’s clothes, toys, bikes, etc., they didn’t have to pay import tax.

 It took six weeks to ship their belongings by sea.
-When everything arrived at port, Lanna Shipping in Thailand called them and delivered it to their house in Samut Prakan.
+When everything arrived at port, a shipper in Thailand called them and delivered it to their house in Samut Prakan.
 They shipped sixty-two boxes from America, and sixty-two boxes arrived at their house.
 Not one thing was missing or broken.

-But for those concerned about lost or damaged belongings, Lanna Shipping, and most private shippers, offer insurance.
+But for those concerned about lost or damaged belongings, most private shippers, offer insurance.
 If John and his wife wanted insurance on their shipment, it would’ve costed an extra $200.
-But they felt safe enough using Lanna because of their track record.

 Those considering container shipping will have to begin by choosing a freight forwarder.
 A freight forwarder is a firm that acts as an intermediary between you (the customer) and a commercial freight shipping company.
 A freight forwarder will offer a full range of services, consisting of sourcing a freight shipper, negotiating shipping prices, preparing the correct documents, tracking the shipment, storing the shipment, and helping with inland transportation.